Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # 1. Data

 **UK gridded rainfall products**
 The two main observation-based gridded rainfall products available for the UK are the CEH-GEAR (available [here](https://catalogue.ceh.ac.uk/documents/dbf13dd5-90cd-457a-a986-f2f9dd97e93c)) and HadUK-Grid (available [here](https://catalogue.ceda.ac.uk/uuid/4dc8450d889a491ebb20e724debe2dfb/)).
-For this project, we use daily 1km by 1km rainfall from each of these products, which we have extracted from UKCEH servers and CEDA JASMIN respectively.
+We used daily 1km by 1km rainfall between 1 Jan 1970 and 31 Dec 2022 from each of these products.
+A spatial and time subset of these dataset was extracted from UKCEH servers and CEDA JASMIN respectively.

 **Daily rain gauge data**
 This has been extracted from internal UKCEH servers, and includes quality controlled data from Met Office rain gauges.
 This data is available in `gauge_data/`.